Apache Warpath Invitational Concept of Operations

 MISSION:

-Each participant will need to carry everything they require to camp comfortably for the night.
 The following morning, they will navigate back to the parking site, encountering additional shooting stages along the way.
 The total course distance and the exact number of stages are still to be determined.
+Estimated/planned ~12 miles.

 DATE AND TIME: